EllAyling/ellayling.github.io/_posts/2019-12-24-winterSuburbia.md

 Overall I am pretty happy with how this turned out, and I learnt a lot regarding 3D asset creation and lighting.

-I have listed asset sources on [ArtStation](https://www.artstation.com/artwork/XBLbRD).
+Full asset list can be found on ArtStation.